-Walking challenges are the most popular, straightforward, and well-known type of fitness challenge when it comes to encouraging physical activity.
+Walking challenges are the most popular, straightforward, and well-known type of company fitness challenge when it comes to encouraging physical activity.
 There's a reason why it is such a popular component of an employee wellness program and highly recommended: it works.
 Countless research has revealed the benefits of walking for employee wellbeing.
 People just don’t do enough of it.

 Walking challenges are a great first wellness initiative to kick off a health and wellness program at any organization.
 Soon, you might start seeing employees hold walking meetings to get more steps in for their challenge!

 Walking Challenge Ideas